davecparker/code12/Doc/API.md

 ### Key Names
-The following key names should be supported on all platforms (different operating and computers) that have these keys.
+The following key names are supported on all platforms (different operating systems and computers) that have these keys.
 Support for other keys is platform-dependent.

 Note that key names refer to a hardware key, not a typed character,